dictu-lang/Dictu/docs/docs/collections.md

 ### dict.toBool()

 Converts a dictionary to a boolean.
-A dictionary is a "truthy" value with it has a length greater than 1.
+A dictionary is a "truthy" value when it has a length greater than 0.

 ```js
 var x = {};